m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 The real problem with this implementation is that we are continuously spinning on the atomic instruction.
 Regardless of cache coherence, we are forced to constantly waste time going to memory every time when execute the `test_and_set` instruction.

 ## Test and Test and Set Spinlock
 The problem with the previous implementation is that all of the CPUs are spinning on the atomic operation.
-Let’s try to separate the test part - checking the value of the lock - from the atomic.
+Let's try to separate the test part - checking the value of the lock - from the atomic.

 The intuition is that CPUs can potentially test their cached copy of the lock and only execute the atomic if it detects that its cached copy has changed.